 Our department has mutual aid agreements with area emergency organizations and answers calls for assistance from emergency agencies in the county, as well as outlying volunteer fire departments.
 With mutual aid responses and an increasing population in Anderson County, our emergency calls now number in excess of 800 per year.

-Marlow Volunteer Fire Department is an independent, non-profit corporation that is run strictly by its volunteer membership.
+Marlow Volunteer Fire Department is an independent, non-profit 501c3 organization that is run strictly by its volunteer membership.
 No member receives any direct or indirect compensation for services.
 Presently, approximately 25 men and women give of their time and experience to perform firefighting, training, fundraising, maintenance, and administrative tasks.
 New members are always welcome, and needed, to volunteer in any or all of these areas.

 This is an easy way to contribute to the department that doesn't require you to give any time or money.
 Simply use your Kroger Plus card and a percentage will be donated to the department without having any impact on the rewards you receive directly.